Estimated reading time: 8 minutes

 How Else to Deal with Creative Block

-As mentioned above, I feel like we use different parts of our brains when writing vs. creating imagery…because I have to be in different mindsets to do either one.
+As mentioned above, I feel like we use different parts of our brains when writing vs. creating imagery…because I have to be in a different mindset to do either one.
 (Also, I am not going to research that because I want to finish this blog.)

 And guess what?

 A quick google search led me to find out that the brain’s left side deals with language, and the right side deals with creativity!
 BAM!

 The same goes for dealing with a creative block — stop trying to design something new if you aren’t feeling it!
 Be easy on yourself and come back to it later and work on something else for a bit.

 Another Tip: Change Your Sleep Schedule or Get ENOUGH sleep!

 This one goes hand-in-hand with both creative and writer’s block.
 Get enough sleep!

 Takeaway: Not getting enough sleep = domino effect that leads to an “everything block.”
 Not just a creative or writer’s block!

 Still Have Writer’s Block?
 Rearrange Your To-Do List!

 Albert Einstein said that “doing the same thing over and over again and expecting different results” = the definition of insanity.